 While it is not uncommon for Colter & Peterson to rebuild a customer’s machine, this does involve some extra cost (eg additional shipping) and the down time associated with losing a production machine for up to two months.

 For some operations with multiple machines, this is acceptable, but most prefer to purchase a rebuilt machine from our extensive inventory and trade in their existing machine.
 This allows their shop to continue operating until the reconditioned machine is installed and running.

 Now is the time to consider whether your shop’s paper cutter model and size is still right fit.
 Sometimes a larger (or smaller) machine would be a better fit, and this is the time to make the switch.
 The model of machine should also be evaluted now: are features available that would increase capacity or productivity?
 Our paper cutter experts can help you figure out if a trade-in for a newer machine is right for you.

-The pros and cons of using a rebuilt industrial paper cutter largely depend on a customer’s needs but the two main points to consider are:
+The pros and cons of using a rebuilt industrial guillotine machine largely depend on a customer’s needs but the two main points to consider are:

 While some manufacturers claim their machines can cut any type of material, experience has proven that certain machines and designs are suited to cut certain types of material.
 With the right fit, a rebuilt paper cutter could perform better then a new one.

 The larger the cutter required, the more attractive the cost savings will be.
 While there is always a price difference between the cost of a new and a rebuilt machine, savings increases with the size of the machine.